-No Build Alternative Union Pacific Railroad Rail Alternative East Option Union Pacific Railroad Rail Alternative West Option Environmenta Justice (Chapter 7) No impacts Permanent impacts on community character and permanent visual impacts would not be appreciably more severe or greater in magnitude than similar effects elsewhere in CTA's system.
-There would be no disproportionately high or adverse impacts on minority or low-income populations.
-Section 4(f) (6 Chapter 8) No impacts No adverse impacts on the attributes, features, or activities of Wendell Smith Park and Block Park would result from the East Option after the proposed mitigation; therefore, FTA has made a preliminary de minimis finding for both parks, subject to further public input as part of the Draft EIS.
+No Build Alternative Union Pacific Railroad Rail Alternative East Option Union Pacific Railroad Rail Alternative West Option Environmenta Justice (Chapter 7) No impacts Permanent impacts on community character and permanent visual impacts would not be appreciably more severe or greater in magnitude than similar effects elsewhere in CTA's rail system.
+There would be no disproportionately high or a populations. ere would be no disproportionately high or adverse impacts on minority or low-income pulations.
+Section 4(f) (0 Section 4(f) (Chapter 8) No impacts No adverse impacts on the attributes, features, or activities of Wendell Smith Park and Block Park would result from the East Option after the proposed mitigation; therefore, FTA has made a preliminary de minimis finding for both parks, subject to further public input as part of the Draft EIS.
 No adverse impacts on the attributes, features, or activities of Fernwood Parkway would result from the West Option after the proposed mitigation; therefore, FTA has made a preliminary de minimis finding for this park, subject to further public input as part of the Draft EIS.